next-actions/pytest-mh/docs/articles/extending/multihost-topologies.rst

 Topology Parametrization
 ========================

-A test parametrization is a way to share a test code for different input arguments and therefore test different configurations or user inputs easily and thus quickly extend the code coverage.
+Test parametrization is a way to share test code for different input arguments and therefore test different configurations or user inputs easily and thus quickly extend the code coverage.
 Pytest allows this by using the ``@pytest.mark.parametrize`` `mark <pytest-parametrize_>`_.